p-chandra/Learn-To-Hack/README.md

 # Learn The following

 This is an attempt to help individuals who want to learn how to hack but don't know where to start.
 I will try to provide useful links for the topics listed below and friendly CTFs that can help you get started.
 I also have a link in the end if you want to pursue Security Certifications.

-*Note: It is a HIGHLY recommended that you install/practice on a virtual box or a throwaway computer with linux.*

 ### Step 1 - Getting Familiar
  - Linux